-The robustness of IM, CRS, and, to a lesser extent, CCE is not exhibited by the remaining procedures.
-The poor behavior of UNIT-U, which ignores spatial dependence entirely, is unsurprising.
-More surprising is that SK, which attempts to account for spatial dependence, also does poorly across all designs considered.
-We suspect that adapting SK to choose tuning parameters on the basis of solving a problem similar to \eqref{eq: optimization problem} would perform much better, but wished to compare to a benchmark from the existing literature.
-The performance of UNIT is interesting.
-This procedure treats cross-sectional units as spatially uncorrelated in constructing the standard error estimator but then uses a parametric model that has spatial correlation to adjust the decision threshold for rejecting a hypothesis according to \eqref{eq: optimization problem}.
-In this case, we see that using a correctly specified parametric model for this adjustment restores size control but that size is not controlled under the misspecified parametric structure.
-This behavior is in line with our theoretical results which rely on the use of a small number of clusters to maintain size control while allowing for relatively general dependence structures and not requiring correct specification of the parametric model used for tuning parameter choice.
-The simulation clearly demonstrates that robustness to misspecification is not maintained when large numbers of clusters are used.
+The UNIT procedure treats cross-sectional units as spatially uncorrelated in constructing the standard error estimator, but uses a parametric model that has spatial correlation to adjust the decision threshold for rejecting a hypothesis according to \eqref{eq: optimization problem}.
+We see that using a correctly specified parametric model for this adjustment restores size control, but size is not controlled under the misspecified parametric structure.
+This is consistent with our theoretical results which rely on the use of a small number of clusters to maintain size control while allowing for relatively general dependence structures and not requiring correct specification of the parametric model for tuning parameter choice.
+Robustness to misspecification is lost when large numbers of clusters are used.

-It is also interesting to look at the point estimation results, though these mostly mirror results already available in the literature; see, e.g., \cite{Ibragimov2010}, \cite{BCH-inference}, and \cite{CGH:JAR}.
-Specifically, we see that both IM and CRS dominate the full sample OLS estimator in terms of both bias and RMSE in our simulation designs.
-That is, there appears to be a gain, in terms of both point estimation properties and size control, to using the IM or CRS procedure.
-The results are more muddy in the IV simulation where the full sample estimator exhibits lower median bias at the cost of larger MAD and poorer size control.
-Our preference is still for IM or CRS as having both more accurate statistical inference and more precise (as measured by MAD) estimation seems worth the cost of larger bias.
-We also note again that these properties appear across simulation studies reported in the literature but are predicated on using a relatively small number of groups as the performance of IM and CRS become erratic when small numbers of observations are used to form the within-group estimators.
-See \cite{CGH:JAR} for further discussion.
+The point estimation results mirror results already available in the literature; see, e.g., \cite{Ibragimov2010}, \cite{BCH-inference}, and \cite{CGH:JAR}.
+Both IM and CRS dominate the full sample OLS estimator in both bias and RMSE in our simulation designs.
+That is, there appears to be a gain, in terms of both point estimation properties and size control, in using the IM or CRS procedure.
+The results are muddier in the IV simulation where the full sample estimator exhibits lower median bias at the cost of larger MAD and poorer size control.